queryluke/masseffect-5e/static/data/spells/charge.md

 - name: Area Charge
   description: Each creature within 4m of the target must make the Dexterity saving throw.
 ---
-Choose a creature or object within range use the target's mass to pull yourself to its location with incredible force (this movement does not provoke opportunity attacks).
+Choose a creature or object within range and use the target's mass to pull yourself to its location with incredible force (this movement does not provoke opportunity attacks).
 The target must make a Dexterity saving throw.
 On a failed save the target takes 1d10 force damage and becomes <condition id="prone">.